-Our results suggest that secondary tropical forests retain similar levels of functional diversity with regards to dietary preferences to primary tropical forests and therefore, that levels of ecosystem functioning are similar in both forest types.
+Our results suggest that secondary tropical forests retain similar levels of functional diversity to primary tropical forests and therefore, that levels of ecosystem functioning are similar in both forest types.
 This supports the argument that secondary tropical forests have conservation value and can support provision of ecosystem services, including pollination and seed dispersal.
 However, secondary tropical forests are at high risk of conversion to other land uses.
-In South America, mid-age stands are often converted back to agriculture or regularly disturbed for bushmeat, timber or fruit extraction (Smith et al., 2003) and in Southeast Asia, degraded forests are likely to be converted to oil palm plantations (Koh and Wilcove, 2008).
-For avian communities, functional diversity has been shown to be lower in both oil palm plantations and agroecosystems (Edwards et al., 2013; Tscharntke et al., 2008).
+In South America, mid-age stands are often converted to agriculture (Smith et al., 2003) and in Southeast Asia, degraded forests are regularly converted to oil palm or runner plantations (Koh and Wilcove, 2008).
+This conversion to agricultural or agroforestry land use reduces species and functional diversity (Edwards et al., 2013; Tscharntke et al., 2008).
 Young secondary forest retains high species richness, but regrowth cannot support as many forest specialists as primary forest.
 It is vital to preserve primary forest for protection of these species.
 Although species richness is high in new secondary forest, this increases with forest age and so the conservation value of secondary forest will never be maximised if regrowth is deforested or disturbed.

 Therefore, to maximise the biodiversity value of tropical landscapes, secondary forest should be protected, particularly in landscapes where little pristine habitat remains.
 Protecting older secondary forest provides high conservation value now, whereas protecting young regrowth promises future returns.
 Restoration of young secondary forests could also play a role.
 Enrichment planting can be used to enhance biodiversity by adding tree species that are unlikely to colonise unassisted, for example late-successional species or those lacking dispersers (Griscom and Ashton, 2011; Lamb et al., 2005).
 Assisting vegetative recovery to a late-successional species composition could improve habitat suitability for forest birds and hence, accelerate their recovery.
 Secondary forest has a role to play in the conservation of forest species and this should be recognised in tropical conservation strategies.